cardan22/bjorkhem/README.md

 ### Python Modules/Packages used

-* **Django:** A high-level Python web framework that served as the foundation for building this application/site.
-* ***Psycopg2:**  This package acts as a PostgreSQL database adapter for Python, enabling seamless interaction with the database.
+## Project Dependencies

+- **asgiref:** ASGI specification reference implementation, used for handling asynchronous requests in Django.
-* **boto3:** A Python library that provides an interface to Amazon Web Services (AWS), allowing seamless integration with AWS services.
+- **boto3:** A Python library providing an interface to Amazon Web Services (AWS), allowing seamless integration with AWS services.
-* **botocore:** A Python library that provides low-level, core functionality for AWS services.
+- **botocore:** Low-level, core functionality for AWS services, often used in conjunction with boto3.
+- **coverage:** Measures code coverage during test execution.
-* **dj-database-url:** A Django utility for parsing database connection URLs.
+- **dj-database-url:** A Django utility for parsing database connection URLs.
-* **django-storages:** A Django library to manage storage backends like Amazon S3 and others.
+- **Django:** A high-level Python web framework for building web applications.
-* **django-allauth:** It's a comprehensive suite of Django applications that addresses various aspects of user authentication, registration, account management, and third-party (social) account authentication.
+- **django-allauth:** A comprehensive suite of Django applications addressing user authentication, registration, account management, and third-party (social) account authentication.
+- **django-bootstrap4:** Provides template tags and filters to integrate Bootstrap 4 components directly into Django templates.
-* **django-crispy-forms:** This package enhances the rendering of Django forms, offering more control and elegance in form presentation.
+- **django-crispy-forms:** Enhances the rendering of Django forms, offering more control and elegance in form presentation.
-* **crispy-bootstrap4:** It's a template pack for django-crispy-forms that is tailored for use with Bootstrap 4, further improving the presentation of forms.
-* **pillow:** A powerful Python imaging library that adds support for opening, manipulating, and saving many different image file formats.
+- **django-storages:** A Django library to manage storage backends like Amazon S3 and others.
-* **gunicorn:** A Python WSGI HTTP Server for UNIX, used to serve the Django application.
+- **gunicorn:** A Python WSGI HTTP Server for UNIX, used to serve Django applications.
-* **asgiref:** ASGI specification reference implementation, used for handling asynchronous requests in Django.
-* **jmespath:** Used for querying JSON-like data structures.
+- **jmespath:** Used for querying JSON-like data structures.
-* **oauthlib:** Provides support for OAuth1 and OAuth2.
+- **oauthlib:** Provides support for OAuth1 and OAuth2.
+- **Pillow:** A powerful Python imaging library that adds support for opening, manipulating, and saving many different image file formats.
+- **psycopg2:** A PostgreSQL database adapter for Python, enabling seamless interaction with the database.
-* **PyJWT:** Enables working with JSON Web Tokens (JWT).
+- **PyJWT:** Enables working with JSON Web Tokens (JWT).
-* **python3-openid:** A set of Python packages to support the use of the OpenID decentralized identity system.
+- **python3-openid:** A set of Python packages to support the use of the OpenID decentralized identity system.
-* **requests-oauthlib:** A OAuthlib extension to work with requests.
+- **requests-oauthlib:** An OAuthlib extension to work with requests.
-* **s3transfer:** Used for managing Amazon S3 transfers.
+- **s3transfer:** Used for managing Amazon S3 transfers.
-* **sqlparse:** A non-validating SQL parser.
+- **sqlparse:** A non-validating SQL parser.
-* **stripe:** A Python library for interacting with the Stripe API.
+- **stripe:** A Python library for interacting with the Stripe API.
-* **urllib3:** A powerful HTTP client for Python.
+- **urllib3:** A powerful HTTP client for Python.
-* **coverage:** Measures code coverage during test execution.

 ### Frameworks & Tools